-Drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban, rural areas and seaside towns.
 The key to identifying potential involvement in 'county lines' are missing episodes.
-Like other forms of abuse and exploitation, county lines exploitation can affect any child under the age of 18 or vulnerable adult over the age of 18, can still be exploitation even if the activity appears consensual, can involve either force or enticement and is often accompanied by threats of violence or violence itself.
+Like other forms of abuse and exploitation, county lines exploitation can affect any child under the age of 18 or vulnerable adult over the age of 18, and can still be exploitation even if the activity appears consensual.
 County line exploitation is typified by some form of power imbalance in favour of those perpetrating the exploitation.

+Should staff become aware of an incident involving County Lines they must report it to a DSL immediately as they would any safeguarding concern.
 DSLs will familiarise themselves with the Home Office's 'Criminal exploitation of children and vulnerable adults: county lines' guidance.
-If a federation school becomes concerned that a child is being criminally exploited we will follow the procedures set out in this document and where appropriate make a referral to the National Referral Mechanism (national crime agency human-trafficking).
+If a federation academy becomes concerned that a child is being criminally exploited we will follow the procedures set out in this document and where appropriate make a referral to the National Referral Mechanism (national crime agency human-trafficking).